Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-howto-migrate-app-service.md

 # Migrate your .NET web app or service to Azure App Service

 Most ASP.NET websites (Webforms, MVC) and services (Web API, WCF) can move directly to Azure App Service with no changes.
 Some may need minor changes while others may need some refactoring.
-This document is a compatibility checklist to help you determine if you're ready.

 ## Port Bindings